eth-cscs/abcpy/doc/source/getting_started.rst

     :dedent: 4

-Then we can learn the optimized summary statistics from the given list of summary statistics using the semi-automatic summary selection procedure as following:
+Then we can learn the optimized summary statistics from the given list of summary statistics using the semi-automatic summary selection procedure as follows:

 .. literalinclude:: ../../examples/summaryselection/pmcabc_gaussian_summary_selection.py
     :language: python